Using Your 401(k) To Buy A House: A Guide

 What Are The Penalties, Fees Or Taxes Involved In Borrowing From Your 401(k)?

-If you borrow the money, you’ll be required to repay the loan, typically within 5 years.
-You’ll be paying interest while you do it, which is generally at the interest rate of 2 points over the prime rate.
-But the interest will be used to pay yourself, which makes it a bit less onerous.
-However, remember these loans are paid with after-tax dollars so you’re missing out on the tax benefits that make 401(k) accounts so attractive in the first place.
+If you borrow money from your 401(k), you’ll be required to repay the loan, typically within 5 years.
+Legally, the term can be longer if the money is being used toward purchasing a primary home.
+In addition to the principal loan amount you’ll need to pay interest.
+On the upside, you’ll be repaying the interest to your own account, which makes repayment a bit less onerous.
+However, remember these loans are paid with after-tax dollars, so you’re missing out on the tax benefits that make 401(k) accounts so attractive in the first place.

-And note that if you use a 401(k) loan and then leave your job, the full amount must be repaid before you file taxes for the year in which you left your job (for example, if you leave your job in December, you only have until the following April 15 or whenever Tax Day falls to pay it back).
-If you don’t, it’s considered a withdrawal, which means it will be taxed at ordinary income tax rates.
+It’s crucial to keep in mind that if you use a 401(k) loan and then leave your job, the loan amount must be repaid in full.
+You can avoid the tax consequences of this being treated as a distribution if you roll over all or part of the outstanding balance of the loan to an IRA or other eligible retirement account by the time you next have to file your taxes.
+For example, if you leave your job in December, you only have until the following April 15 (or whenever Tax Day falls) to pay it back.
+If you’re granted an extension, these can also extend the time you have to deal with your loan.
+If you don’t, the money will be considered a withdrawal, which means it will be taxed at ordinary income tax rates.
+There are also penalties for early withdrawal before age 59.5.

-What Are The Penalties, Fees Or Taxes Involved In Withdrawing From Your 401(k)?
+What Are The Penalties, Fees And Taxes Involved In Withdrawing From Your 401(k)?

-If your plan allows you to withdraw the funds rather than borrow, you won’t have to pay them back, but you’ll experience a 10% early-withdrawal fee if you’re under the age of 59 ½.
-That can be a big bite, especially when it’s accompanied by the taxes you must pay on the amount owed.
+If your plan allows you to withdraw the funds rather than borrow, you won’t have to repay them, but you’ll have to pay a 10% early-withdrawal fee if you’re under 59.5 years old.
+That can be a big bite, especially when it’s accompanied by the taxes you must pay on the amount you withdraw.
+It’s also considered an early withdrawal if a loan isn’t paid back according to its terms.

 What Are The Borrowing Limits For A 401(k)?